 What Hardware do we use?

-Having explored the features to compare in a 4G WAN router, the question is: “ What is the best router?”
+Having explored the features to compare in a 4G WAN router, the question is: “ What is the best 4G router for business use?”
 We have built up a lot of experience from deploying 4G WAN technology to hundreds and hundreds of sites.
-Over the years we have settled on two manufacturers for the majority of our installations.
+Over the years we have settled on one manufacturer for the majority of our installations: Peplink.

 Whatever your needs for a router, it’s also worth considering how you will deploy, configure and run the device.
 There are a number of activities that will need to be undertaken, such as: